The Harvey Grammar School: Extra-curricular activities

 There is an extensive range of trips: to the United States for football and computing, to Barbados for cricket, and Barcelona and the Netherlands for hockey and basketball.
 The football trips to the USA have taken place every other year since 1989.
 The 2009 trip saw the Harvey return home undefeated, having comprehensively beaten Susquehanna Valley High School, Conklin, New York, Owego Free Academy, and Seton Catholic Central High School, Binghamton.
 Cricket tours to Barbados regularly take place together with the USA football tours.
 The Barbados tours replaced the highly popular annual cricket tours to the West Country.
 In the past twenty years, over 1200 students have taken part in the school's annual ski trip.
-Curriculum-related trips to France, form an integral part of the school's Languages programme, whilst a History trip to Ypres is an annual event.
-The school has a Duke of Edinburgh's Award programme, highly successful Young Enterprise groups in the sixth form, and an award-winning Debating Group.
-Music and Drama are also an integral part of Harvey life with various musical groups in place, an annual pantomime and regular showcase nights.
+Curriculum-related trips to France, form an integral part of the school's Languages programme.
+The school has a Duke of Edinburgh's Award programme, whilst Music and Drama are also an integral part of Harvey life with various musical groups in place, an annual pantomime, musical and regular showcase nights (usually two per year).

 Two annual 'proms' (formerly known as "Len' Balls") are held in conjunction with the Folkestone School for Girls each year at a large venue within the Folkestone area, one for the outgoing year 11's and one for the outgoing year 13's.
-This provides the opportunity for the school leavers to come together to celebrate their passing from school to further education or employment.
+This provides the opportunity for the school leavers to come together to celebrate their passing from school to further education or Employment.